 3. Receiving hospitality

 3.1 When accepting hospitality, care should be taken to avoid any possible conflict of interest.
 It is particularly important that such situations should not be perceived or construed as providing an incentive for any commercial transactions.
-Refer to the University’s Staff Gifts and Benefits – Managerial Policy for further information.
+Refer to the University’s Staff Gifts and Benefits – Operational Policy for further information.